-Benefits: Because you are sensitive to your surroundings, you likely will need to spend time in beautiful spaces that are calm, quiet, balanced, beautiful and inspiring, such as in a beautiful garden, an inspiring work studio, or a peaceful bedroom.
+Benefits: Because you are sensitive to your surroundings, you need to spend time in beautiful spaces that are calm, quiet, balanced and uplifting, such as in a beautiful garden, an inspiring work studio, or a peaceful bedroom.

 3. Your Intuition is Strong

-Benefits: As an empath you will be able to intuitively sense what someone is trying to express even before they get all the words out.
+Benefits: As an empath you are able to intuitively sense what someone is trying to express even before they get all the words out.
 You will also be able to sense when a person is lying.
-You will feel it in your gut.
+You feel it in your gut.

-Many empaths that I meet, talk themselves out of other people's selfish intentions because they see the person's soul (or true innocent essence) beneath their human dysfunction.
+And, many empaths that I meet talk themselves out of other people's selfish intentions because they intuitively see or feel the person's soul (true essence) standing behind their human dysfunction.

 4. You See and Hear Others Deeply

-Benefits: Because you have insight, you are frequently sought out for advice, support and encouragement.
-People enjoy your patient listening and how you respond from your heart.
+Benefits: Because you have intuitive insight, you are frequently sought out for advice, support and encouragement.
+People enjoy how you listen and how you respond from your heart.
 Because you seek to understand people, others feel deeply seen by you.

-Challenges: Your connection with friends and family might feel one-sided, where people see you as a helper, caregiver, and support person only.
+Challenges: Your connection with friends and family might feel one-sided.
+People see you as a helper, caregiver, and support person only.
 It might not even occur to them that you need to be reciprocally seen and heard too!